Mehdiakha/Mehdiakha/README.md

-Be driven not by fear of the unknown, but by hunger to know it
+Be driven not by fear of the unknown, but by hunger to know it.